Mathieu-Desrochers/Scheme-Experimentations/documentation/macros/services/define-response.md

       (credit-score)
       (credit-limit))

-- A name of type string
+- A name
-- A credit score of type integer
+- A credit score
-- A credit limit of type number
+- A credit limit

 __Contructor and selectors__